 In addition, conjectures in number theory have had an impressive track record of stimulating major advances even outside the subject.
 For example, attempts to prove “Fermat’s Last Theorem” resulted in the development of large areas of algebra over the course of three centuries, and its recent proof involved a profound unifying force in modern mathematics known as the Langlands program.

-At Duke, number theory is represented by Jayce Getz, Heekyoung Hahn, and Lillian Pierce, with Richard Hain, Leslie Saper and Chad Schoen working in related areas.
+At Duke, number theory is represented by Samit Dasgupts, Jayce Getz, Heekyoung Hahn, Spencer Leslie, Lillian Pierce, Aaron Pollack, and Jiuya Wang, with Richard Hain, Leslie Saper and Chad Schoen working in related areas.
 Our specialties include analytic number theory, the Langlands program, the geometry of locally symmetric spaces, arithmetic geometry and the study of algebraic cycles.